 Lumbar Hernias

 Posterior abdominal wall hernias that present with bulge laterally.
-These hernias are the result of trauma, prior surgery or sometimes congenital.
+These are the result of trauma, prior surgery, or sometimes congenital.

 Obturator Hernia

-Is a rare hernia of the pelvic floor.
+It is a rare hernia of the pelvic floor.
 Abdominal contents herniate into the obturator canal.
-These types of hernias can be difficult to diagnose on physical exam and require a high degree of suspicion on the part of the clinician.
-They often require a CT scan of the pelvis to correctly diagnose.
+It can be difficult to diagnose on physical exam.
+Besides this, requires a high degree of suspicion on the part of the clinician.
+Often, they also require a CT scan of the pelvis to correctly diagnose.

 Innovative Procedures for the Best Outcomes